oslabs-beta/kaleidoscope/README.md

 # Kaleidoscope 🔭

 ## About
-Kaleidoscope is an innovative open-source observability tool designed for developers to visually explore and enhance the backend architecture of web applications.
+Kaleidoscope is an open-source observability tool designed for developers to explore and enhance the backend architecture of web applications.
 It provides a unique node map visualization, enabling the analysis of request latency across various endpoints and identification of performance bottlenecks.

 Please read the [website](www.google.com) and [medium](https://medium.com/@rbrtm984/a8f0f763de83) article for more information.
 ### Features